Big-Bee-Network/name-alignment-workshop/_episodes/05-interpreting-resolution.md

 7. the field alignedPath shows a 'piped' list of the alignedNames taxonomic designation.
 (Domain | Kingdom | Phylum | Class | Order | Family | Genus | Species)

 ## So...what if we have different resolutions for an alignedName?
-> As you might expect, not every catalogue has the same criteria for what is a species/what species are considered synonymous!
+> As you might expect, not every catalogue has the same output for alignedNames.
+This can be either unintentional (i.e. that name hasn't been checked yet) or intentional (i.e. the catalogue doesn't recognize the same designation as another)
 > How you interpret these alignedNames is largely up to you as a curator/biologist/researcher.
 Some things worth considering are:
 > 1. What are the preferred catalogues for my field?
-Its often the case that taxonomic catalogues designed for particular clades/groups (e.g. DiscoverLife) are considered more accurate then broader catalogues (e.g. Catalogue of Life).
+Its often the case that when working with a particular clade its better to use a specialized catalogue for that group (e.g. DiscoverLife) rather than one of broad taxonomic scale (e.g. Catalogue of Life).
 > 2. What is the geographic extent of my collection?
 Some catalogues are designed with a particular area in mind.
 For example, the Jepson catalogue for vascular plants in California is a standard when working with California plants, but not recommended outside of the state boundaries.
-> 3. At the end of the day these names are all working hypotheses!
-What is an accepted name today may be a synonym of another name in the future.
-Keep an open mind about these interpretations.
+> 3. At the end of the day its important to remeber that *all* of these names are working hypotheses.
+As we collect more genetic information on these specimens new insights and designations are bound to occur.

 ## NONE in the relationName field
 > While it should be expected that a name isn't in every catalogue, if you recieve no relation "NONE" for a name in all of the catalogues that could indicate something is wrong with that name.